tengla/grpc-nodejs-mongo-stack/README.md

 docker stack deploy -c stack.yml grpc-test
 ```

-Use a client, like BloomRPC, gRPCox, gRPC UI to inspect service.
+Use a client, like BloomRPC, gRPCox, gRPC UI or Protoman to inspect api.
 Then, upload your protos dir to the client.

 To inspect mongodb records go to: [http://localhost:8081/](http://localhost:8081/)